Take a Break

 Taking Credit for Not Drinking

-When you’re on a break from alcohol, it’s easy to dismiss all the times you make the decision not to drink.
+It can be easy to dismiss all the times you make the decision not to drink.

 You obsess over the times you do drink and don’t give yourself credit for the times you don’t.
 But this isn’t serving you in changing the habit.